Summary Statistics: the Essential Methods for Describing Data

 The subscript c represents the degrees of freedom.
 The O represents the observed value, and E is the expected value.
 There are several programs available to compute this statistic, since doing it by hand would become too tedious for large amounts of data.

-It is important to note that the chi-square test has assumptions.
 These assumptions are: independence of the observations and the expected frequencies not being too low.
 If these assumptions are not met, then this test may not be valid.
 It is also important to keep in mind that while it does indicate a relationship, it does not indicate the magnitude of that relationship.

 Below are the steps briefly summarized of how to use this test: